Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

 	iii) The third step re-opens the csv and parses the data using a call to initial_fet_parse().
 This new df is put onto csv_files\capacitor_data.csv and can then be used in ml model training.

-    3. Physics-based loss modeling:
+    3. Physics-based loss modeling (__main__ --> physics_based_groupings() ):
-        Description: This section is where to generate quantities used for physics-based loss modeling.
-As described in the intro description at the top of this file, the following quantities need to be estimated: fets: kT based on Vdss, tau_c and tau_rr need to be computed based on the scraped Qrr, IF, diFdt, and trr quantities, Coss,0.1 estimation based on the physics-based groupings and normalized graph quantities.
+        Description: This section is where the quantities used for physics-based loss modeling are generated.
+As described in the intro description at the top of this file, the following quantities need to be estimated: Transistors: kT based on Vdss, tau_c and tau_rr need to be computed based on the scraped Qrr, IF, diFdt, and trr quantities, Coss,0.1 estimation based on the physics-based groupings and normalized graph quantities.
 Inductors: Rac estimation based off matlab script, IGSE estimation based on Bailey's updated algorithm.
 Capacitors: Capacitance relationship between 0Vdc and other Vdc values.
-        Inside main_script.py, go to physics_based_groupings().

-        FETs:
+        Transistors:

 	        kT: Ron_plotting(): Select a specific grouping by setting grouping = 'group'.
 The dictionary values_dict has all the components with their voltage rating and ratio kT of Ron at 20 deg.
 C divided by Ron at 0 deg.
 C (reported).
 	        When plotting these for a given grouping, use np.polyfit() to get a,b, which will give the values for the kT dictionary showing the linear equations.
 These values are used in kt_compute(), kT_eqn_dict.

 	        Coss,0.1: Coss_plotting(): Set the grouping by setting grouping = 'group'.
 Shows lists with the following order of entries: [voltage rating [V], Coss value [pF] at 10% voltage, Vdss at Coss reported measurement [V], Coss reported measurement [pF]].
 	        Use this data to plot normalized values, and get these slopes for each grouping.
 These a,b coefficients are used as the linear equations in gamma_compute().

 	        tau_c, tau_rr: These are found separately, most of the work is in fet_optimization_chained_wCaps.py.
 Qrr_est_new() shows taking the datasheet quantities of Qrr_ds, trr_ds, and IF_ds to compute tau_c and tau_rr.
 In the other direction, Can check that everything is working via Qrr_test_case() in __main__, where we set the specific tau_c, tau_rr, and then compute Qrr, trr for use in the loss equation.
 Prior to training, calls are made to Qrr_est_new() to get all the tau_c, tau_rr values for each real components.
 Inside the tool, the tool itself makes calls to these functions given predictions of tau_c and tau_rr to get Qrr, trr.

         Inductors:

 	        All of the parameters needed for compute_Rac() and compute_IGSE() inside the optimization tool are determined via Bailey's functions.

         Capacitors:

 	        Cap.@0Vdc: These predictions are a function of cap. voltage rating, cap. area, and nominal capacitance.
 The datapoints of the delta_C vs. Vdc are found in capacitor_pdf_data.csv, listed as [Label (see Mathematica doc esr_size_freq_cap_data.nb for encoded description/version), Mfr part no., Vrated, Area (w/ size code, inside functions will decode size codes into mm^2), Vdc_meas, deltaC at Vdc_meas, capacitance at 0Vdc.
 These points were collected manually and recorded here to be used for training.

     4. ML model training:
         Description: This section is where the ML model trainings occur.
 There are many models needed by the tool.
 To start,